How to improve your resilient leadership skills: 10 traits to shape your development

 1. Be self-aware

-Resilient leadership requires an ability to look inside and know your feelings and thoughts.
+Workplace wellbeing requires an ability to look inside and know your feelings and thoughts.
 And it also involves distancing ourselves from emotions.
 These leaders respond to the situation and not the emotion.

 2. Stay balanced